aapiskukko/dynloadmgr/README.md

 ### Built With

-Built with the popular open source tools each running as a Docker instance.
+Built with the popular open source tools each running in own Docker container.

 ![Alt text](doc/arch.png "Architecture")